-The Code of Practice on Local Authority Accounting in the United Kingdom requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-This applies to the adoption of the following new or amended standards within the 2017/18 Code:
+The code requires that the Authority disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued and not yet adopted.
+These amendments are listed below; it is expected that these will have no material impact on the Statement of Accounts.